joeyda3rd/modbus-power-supply/README.md

-# Hanmatek Power Supply Python Library
+# Hanmatek Modbus Power Supply Python Library

 This repository contains a Python library to interact with the Hanmatek HM310T power supply over the Modbus interface.
 Learn how this is accomplished for interacting with similar devices below in [#further reading](#further-reading).